ShawnWx2019/MetMiner/README.md

 After exploring various options, we chose to use tidyMass to complete the full process from data format conversion to peak picking, data cleaning, and metabolite annotation for large-scale untargeted metabolomics upstream data analysis.
 To facilitate usage on server-side, we have also set up an analysis workflow known as HPC-tidyMass.

+> [!NOTE]
-**NOTIC:** To use this HPC-tidymass, several conditions must be met:
+> To use this HPC-tidymass, several conditions must be met:

 1. The user must be added to the Docker group, as the initial format conversion relies on MSconvert within Docker.
 2. The naming convention for original files: QC as `QC_001`, sample as `S_0001`, with zeros used to pad the digit length.